La Crescent MN Business Directory β€” Apple Capital of Minnesota

 Apple Blossom Overlook Park

-Located north of La Crescent on Apple Blossom Drive Scenic Byway.
-Maintained by Winona County, featuring stunning sunrise views over the Mississippi River Valley.
+Located north of La Crescent on the Apple Blossom Drive Scenic Byway.
+Maintained by Winona County β€” featuring stunning sunrise views over the Mississippi River Valley.
+One of the finest overlooks in southeastern Minnesota.

 La Crescent Aquatic Center

-Features two water slides, a climbing wall, diving boards, zero-entry pool for children, and swim lanes.
-Open seasonally from late May through mid-August.
+608 S 7th Street β€” (507) 895-8712.
+Two water slides, climbing wall, diving boards, zero-entry pool for children, and lap lanes.
+Open late May through mid-August.
 Hosts swim lessons, swim team, and pool parties.

-Schools & Education
+πŸŽ“ Schools & Education

 La Crescent-Hokah Elementary